Chapter 13 – The Vietnam War Debate part 1

 After almost a decade in the bureaucracy I am out.
 At age 29 I have to try to make a new career.

-But I was also now free to talk – about the growing horror of Vietnam, Canberra’s anti-China fantasies, about the amateurish Japan relationship, Canberra’s mistaken economic policies…..
+But I was also now free to talk – about the growing horror of Vietnam, Canberra’s anti-China fantasies, the amateurish Japan relationship, Canberra’s mistaken economic policies…..

 Realising that freedom came much sooner than expected.